owais12-lgtm/splitkeeb/README.md

 This my 42 key wireless split keyboard!
 It follows the corne layout I believe with a 3x6+3 layout.
 It will use 42 switches and a screen, and is powered by a custom made rp2040 dev board.

 # Features
-Dual-core M0+ processor
+- Dual-core M0+ processor
-Flexible clock running up to 133 MHz
+- Flexible clock running up to 133 MHz
-264 kB of SRAM
+- 264 kB of SRAM
-USB 1.1 controller and PHY with device and host support Low-power sleep and dormant modes
+- USB 1.1 controller and PHY with device and host support
+- Low-power sleep and dormant modes
-Accurate clock and timer
+- Accurate clock and timer
-Accelerated floating-point libraries
+- Accelerated floating-point libraries
-Temperature sensor
+- Temperature sensor
-oled screen
+- Oled screen

 # BOM